pinalrafael/CPSysUDBEx/README.md

 - Support for using a field from a table in where.
 - Support for distinct command.
 - Creation of functions, events and triggers within the library.
+- Use of min, max, avg, sum, count, upper, lower, trim functions for select and where fields.

 #### Compatibilities
 - Support for int, string, DateTime, double and enum